radry/Raytracing-path-tracing-RTGI-Reshade/README.md

 Example C:\Program Files (x86)\Steam\SteamApps\common\Resident Evil 7 - Biohazard\reshade-shaders

-Compatible with almost every game where reshade Depth detection works...
+Compatible with almost every game where reshade depth detection works...

 The reshade-shaders folder location can be changed by editing "TextureSearchPaths=" ; "EffectSearchPaths=" in the ReShade.ini [gamefolder\ReShade.ini]

 Developed by martymcmodding; he misunderstood Creative Common's licensing.
-He was breaking licensing distributing this as a commercial software.
 He claims third party distribution to be piracy when the CC license permits Sharing.
 The CC licensing does not permit derivitives.
-Though as he broke the terms of licensing perhaps derivitives would be allowed[?]